V8 Hotstox: 2000 Stuart Smith Jr

 The millennium was to be a fairly pivotal year.
 Low car numbers had plagued the formula for a number of seasons and at times it had been a real struggle to rectify the situation.
 At least once the drivers had been read the riot act – turn up or face extinction.

 Two things helped the V8's turn a corner.
 The first was a committed string of dates at Coventry as support to the F1's and the second came from Rochdale, lancs.

 Stuart Smith Jnr. was offered an old Hotstox chassis by sister-in-law Lisa Harter who had kept her old Cayzer car since retiring it.
 Stuart refurbished it and entered the V8 arena.
 If Andy's last season in Hotstox was supposedly so detrimental to the formula then, Stuarts first would do nothing but good for the budget division.
-Stuart brought a lot of needed attention to the formula with his exploits worthy of column inches in the various racing magazines due initially to his family's racing heritage.
-The fact that the V8's were now racing regularly at Coventry on the same bill as the F1's and featuring Stuart was just the exposure the V8's needed.
+His presence at Coventry, racing on the same bill as the F1s, helped bring attention to the V8 formula, aided in part by his family's racing heritage.
 Stuart managed to get an ageing car to red top in no time and he did it by being consistent.

 Mick Rogers took a clean sweep of the major titles for 2000 but Stuart found a buyer for his ancient Cayzer car and started construction of a real race winner for the 2001 season.
 Mick Rogers dominance had a challenger.

 During 2000, the BSCDA chaired by Stuart Milnes had negotiations with some members of the V8 BoC to discuss the V8's joining the BSCDA.
 The drivers were offered the choice and the majority voted on a union.
 After a number of years in the red, the V8's were now looking at a brighter future.